 MY FAVORITE SCENE

 I have lots of favorite scenes - as usual!
 I love the tension and uncertainty in Tina’s first meeting with Rick at the very beginning of the story, especially since Rick was the last person she expected to see as manager of Seymour Ranch.
 I also love the scene where they kiss in the parking lot then go to the cafe with the fish for a touch of humor.
 I cry over the scenes when it seems all is lost (as a lot of fans tell me they do, too), and rejoice at the happy end.
 That last part, of course, goes without saying!

 THE BIGGEST CHANGE FROM FIRST DRAFT TO LAST

 Originally I had Dale Gordon and his two sons present on Seymour Ranch as Rick’s nemesis, but decided to keep it just to Dale so as not to confuse an already busy cast of characters.
 I was really, really tempted to bring Audrey back for this story (can’t you just picture the ranch man-eater trying to seduce Rick?) but decided that would over-complicate things for poor Tina, so I kept Audrey away.
 Far away!
 Instead, I brought in Carly, the youngest of the Hawthorne siblings and a strong personality herself.
 Carly doesn’t know it yet, but she, too, has a fated mate.
-Just wait `til you see the sparks fly in Desert Roots!
+Just wait til you see the sparks fly in Desert Roots!
 But first things first: the next book in the Twin Moon series is Desert Rose, featuring an unexpected hero you’ll love.